 Living in the communities where they work, the community health workers are trained to conduct surveys that determine the extent of blindness in their community.
 Then, they work with our hospital partners to develop plans to eliminate avoidable blindness by referring people to an appropriate level of care.
 Community health workers also provide general health education, perform vaccinations, help refer and transport patients, and more.

-Using this approach, in 2016 we declared a total of 130 villages in India as avoidable blindness free, reaching a total of 1,010!
+Using this approach, in 2018 we declared a total of 452 villages in India as avoidable blindness free, reaching a total of 1,010!

 Another way we work at the community level is through Vision Centres.
 These permanent facilities are located at strategic locations and provide services like:

-Do you want to help us transform a community?
+Do you want to join us to transform a community?
 Adopt a community’s eye care needs.